namazia0/MobileRobotics/README.md

-# Lab Mobile Robotics winter semester 2022/2023
+# Lab Mobile Robotics Winter Semester 2022/2023

 Worked on various projects in this lab, including implementing a wall follower for a mobile robot (iRobot Roomba), SLAM (Simultaneous Localization and Mapping), an A*-search algorithm using C++, and [Robot Operating System (ROS)](https://ros.org/).
 For more details, refer to the [ROS Documentation](https://wiki.ros.org/Documentation).
 Additionally used Tools: RViz, Gazebo